Recently I had the pleasure of working with two coaching clients to lose weight. After two months, both of them lost a combined 7 kg (15.4 lbs)! 😀

 Today’s infographic gives you a lowdown on good carbs vs. bad carbs and the carbs you should eat more of:

-In short, while many people tend to advocate for the elimination of carbs, it isn’t carbohydrates that’s the enemy here — it’s the bad carbohydrates like sugared cereals, sodas, white bread, white rice, candy/desserts, cookies, cakes, instant products, and basically most processed food you find in a provision shop and along inner supermarket aisles.
-These bad carbs are digested very quickly by your body, are quickly converted to fat, and also create high blood glucose spikes — which subsequently leaves you feeling tired (think sugar crash).
-Long-term consumption of bad carbs can also increase the risk of heart diseases.
+While many people tend to advocate the elimination of carbs, carbohydrates are not the enemy here — it’s the bad carbohydrates like sugary cereals, sodas, candy/desserts, cookies, cakes, instant products, and basically most of the processed food you find in a provision shop and along inner supermarket aisles.
+These bad carbs are digested very quickly by your body, are converted to fat, and also create high blood glucose spikes — which subsequently leaves you tired (think sugar crash).
+Long-term consumption of bad carbs can increase the risk of heart diseases.

-It doesn’t mean that you need to eliminate the “bad” carbs altogether, but it helps to introduce more good carbs into your life and make them a mainstay in your diet.
-I personally always try to opt for brown rice over white rice, brown bread over white bread, fruits over cookies/candies, and vegetables/salads/legumes over fries — to the point where it has already become a natural habit.
-There are times when this isn’t possible (for example, some restaurants simply don’t serve brown rice, or some days I just want to eat ice cream), but the most important thing is to have an overall healthy diet that gives you the nutrients and calories you need.
-Oh, and of course, remembering to exercise regularly too! 🙂
+It doesn’t mean that you need to eliminate the “bad” carbs altogether — it’s okay to eat a candy bar once in a long while — but I recommend introducing more complex carbs and make them a mainstay in your diet.
+I always opt for wholegrain over refined grains, fruits over cookies/candies, and vegetables/salads over fries — to the point where it has become a habit.
+There are times when this isn’t possible (for example, some restaurants don’t serve brown rice, or some days I just want to eat ice cream), but the most important thing is to have an overall healthy diet that gives you the nutrients you need.
+Oh and of course, remember to exercise regularly too! 🙂

-(By the way, I found it strange that Snickers’ Bars and M&Ms are rated as the “better” snacks in the infographic — I guess it’s on a relativity scale and they’d be better than popcorn or pretzels.
-I’d personally go for a banana or an apple as a snack.
+(By the way, I find it strange that Snickers’ Bars and M&Ms are rated as the “better” snacks in the infographic.
+I guess it’s on a relativity scale and they’d be better than popcorn or pretzels.
+I’d personally go for a banana or apple as a snack.
 These fruits have fiber, help with digestion, and are loaded with vitamins and minerals!)

-- 45 Tips to Live a Healthier Life
+Read more healthy living tips in 45 Tips to Live a Healthier Life.